-Mean annual precipitation exhibits a decreasing trend in the past decades.
-As shown in Figure 3, precipitation has declined by approximately 2.3 mm/year from 1970 to 2016.
+Mean annual precipitation exhibits a decreasing trend in the past decades (Figure 3).
 Late onset and early season cessation of the rainy or growing season has been observed for all the agro-ecological regions.21

 On the other hand, mean annual temperature has increased by roughly 0.03°C/year from 1970 to 2016.
 The impact of the warming trend on the intensification of the droughts was more prominent during the Jan-March period.22 Zimbabwe's Meteorological Services Department has also recognized that the warming trends from the 1970s has put stress on agricultural and water sectors, which are keys to economic growth.23